How Commission Works in Ontario Real Estate — And What Buyers and Sellers in York Region Should Actually Understand

 Section Two

-How it is set and described in an agreement.
+How it is set and described in an agreement

-Representation agreements must clearly identify the method used to determine remuneration.
+Representation agreements should clearly identify the method used to determine remuneration.
 That can be a fixed dollar amount, a percentage of the sale price, a percentage of the rental price, or a combination of those approaches.

 Section Three

-What buyers and sellers each need to understand.
+What buyers and sellers each need to understand

 1